dotnet/AspNetCore.Docs/aspnetcore/test/troubleshoot.md

 Place the following [middleware](xref:fundamentals/middleware/index#create-a-middleware-pipeline-with-iapplicationbuilder) code at the beginning of the `Startup.Configure` method's request processing pipeline.
 The environment is checked before the middleware is run to ensure that the code is only executed in the Development environment.

-To obtain the environment use either of the following approaches:
+To obtain the environment, use either of the following approaches:

 * Inject the `IHostingEnvironment` into the `Startup.Configure` method and check the environment with the local variable.
 The following sample code demonstrates this approach.